-Year 6 Pupils will know: The stages of a water cycle That clouds form when warm, moist air is cooled.
+Year 6 Pupils will know: The stages of a water cycle.
+That clouds form when warm, moist air is cooled.
 When it is cooled, it condenses into tiny water droplets which appear as clouds.
 That heat from the sun evaporates water, which rises, condenses in the cool air and then falls back down to earth.
 The river Lea flows through Harpenden in a SE direction.
 The Upper Lea is the section of the River Lea from Luton Hoo to Lemsford.
 Pupils will learn to: Use different types of fieldwork sampling (random and systematic) to observe, measure and record the human and physical features in the local area.
 Record the results in a range of ways.
-Describe and understand key aspects of: physical geography, including: rivers Use the eight points of a compass, fourfigure grid references, symbols and a key (that uses standard Ordnance Survey symbols) to communicate knowledge of the United Kingdom.
-Key Vocabulary water cycle, evaporation, transpiration, condensation, precipitation, solid, liquid, gas, and runoff Pupils will know: • How to identify a mountain on a map by using contour lines • The names of British mountain ranges and their locations. • That climates in mountainous areas are different to climates in low lying areas. • How mountains are formed, e.g. fold mountains, volcanic mountains, dome mountains and plateau mountains.
-Pupils will learn to: • Understand some of the reasons for geographical similarities and differences between countries. • Describe and understand key aspects of: physical geography, including: vegetation belts, rivers, mountains and volcanoes Key Vocabulary Mountain, Summit, Range, Contour, Tectonic Plates, Altitude, Tourism, Economic, Environmental.
-Use the eight points of a compass, four and six figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world Pupils will know: How different maps are used for different purposes Latitude lines run around the earth east to west.
-Longitude lines run over the top of the earth north to south.
-About the names of different types of maps, including atlases and ordinance survey maps.
-About common symbols used on a map About grid references and the eight points of a compass.
-Pupils will learn to: Use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied Find countries in Europe and North and South America on a map.
-Use a key to describe features on an Ordnance Survey map.
-Use the eight compass points to describe routes on a map. use four and six figure grid references to locate places on a map Key Vocabulary Longitude, latitude, grid reference, ordinance survey, atlas, compass points, compass. rear o Cimate Change welcome to America National Curriculum Content Area: Human and physical geography Human geography and economic activity including trade links, and the distribution of National Curriculum Content Area: Human and physical geography National Curriculum Content Area: Place knowledge Locate the world's countries using maps, with a focus on North America.
+Describe and understand key aspects of: physical geography, including: rivers.
+Use the eight points of a compass, four-figure grid references, symbols and a key (that uses standard Ordnance Survey symbols) to communicate knowledge of the United Kingdom.
+Key Vocabulary Water cycle, evaporation, transpiration, condensation, precipitation, solid, liquid, gas, and runoff.
+Britain and the World Pupils will know: How to identify a mountain on a map by using contour lines.
+The names of British mountain ranges and their locations.
+That climates in mountainous areas are different to climates in low lying areas.
+How mountains are formed, e.g. fold mountains, volcanic mountains, dome mountains and plateau mountains.
+Pupils will learn to: Understand some of the reasons for geographical similarities and differences between countries.
+Describe and understand key aspects of: physical geography, including: vegetation belts, rivers, mountains and volcanoes.
+Key Vocabulary Mountain, Summit, Range, Contour, Tectonic Plates, Altitude, Tourism, Economic, Environmental.
+Use the eight points of a compass, four and six figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world.
+Pupils will know: • How different maps are used for different purposes. • Latitude lines run around the earth east to west. • Longitude lines run over the top of the earth north to south. • About the names of different types of maps, including atlases and ordinance survey maps. • About common symbols used on a map. • About grid references and the eight points of a compass.
+Pupils will learn to: • Use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied. • Find countries in Europe and North and South America on a map. • Use a key to describe features on an Ordnance Survey map. • Use the eight compass points to describe routes on a map. • Use four and six figure grid references to locate places on a map. • Use four and six figure grid references to locate places on a map. rear o Dritain and the world Cimiate Change vveicome to America National Curriculum Content Area: Human and physical geography Human geography and economic activity including trade links, and the distribution of National Curriculum Content Area: Human and physical geography National Curriculum Content Area: Place knowledge Locate the world's countries using maps, with a focus on North America.